 - Anti-inflammatory drugs

-To be some evidence that probiotics can help treat ulcerative colitis in humans which is why some dog food companies have choose to include some probiotics in them so don’t be surprised if your veterinarian recommends that you change your dog’s diet after he or she diagnoses colitis in your pet.
+Now, there does seem to be some evidence that probiotics can help treat ulcerative Colitis in humans, which is why some dog food companies have chosen to include some probiotics in them, so don’t be surprised if your veterinarian recommends that you change your dog’s diet after they diagnose Colitis in your pet.

 However…